Haight-Ashbury walking tour: A nostalgic trip

 When we moved, I sold the tour to a local inn owner, and the tours have been going on ever since.

-Recently, my daughter and I took the tour, still led by the guide I hired for the times I couldn’t do it myself: Stannous Flouride, a local artist and well-known denizen of the Haight.
+My daughter – now a grown woman – lives in San Francisco, and on one of my visits we decided to take the tour.
+It is still led by the guide I hired back then for the times I couldn’t do it myself: Stannous Flouride, a local artist and well-known denizen of the Haight.

 Stan hasn’t changed a bit since I knew him, even down to the shorts he wears year-round.
 He welcomed us warmly and worked us into his spiel as well.
 He has an encyclopedic knowledge of the area, especially its hippie period.